JosephTLyons/prefix_tree/README.md

 to not consume the advantages the theoretical model offers.
 This implementation may use **more** memory and have a fairly poor runtime execution; I haven't analyzed it enough to entirely know.

-## TODO
- - Implement Display trait ?
- - Clean up code heavily
- - Run format
- - Remove print debug statements
- - Have code reviewed and clean up all the non-idiomatic things in here
- - Divide code into modules